jina-ai/docs/chapters/parallel.rst

 it’s only processed in a parallel manner.

-On the other hand, *state-ful* ``Peas`` (Indexers) will store the data across *shards*.
+On the other hand, *state-ful* ``Peas`` (Indexers) will store the data across shards.
 This terminology is borrowed from other database systems.

 For more on sharding in other DB systems (with a focus on traditional